systemsguide/systemsguide.github.io/docs/shorthand.md

 This is also where the prior discussion of optics and "bad looks" becomes important.
 The question of, say, how a fictive of a character from another culture should present, is mostly one of pragmatics.
 Using a name from a culture that is not your own, artistic depictions of yourself as a race other than your body - these may all be possible in contexts with close friends who are on the same page as you with regards to these issues.
 But in broader public spaces its often going to be necessary to adjust your behaviour, to avoid seeming to present yourself as a race/ethnicity you are not.
 It can suck as a fictive, identifying strongly with your canon depiction, but needing to choose e.g. alternate names to use in more public spaces, so as not to unintentionally deceive acquaintances and come off like a white girl race-faking online, but this is inevitably worth doing.

 It's not a bad thing to identify with works from, or aspects of, another culture.
 And I don't believe plural systems, fictives, or factives, are any more prone to being disrespectful than singlets are.
 For any system playing too fast and loose with names they liked from an anime, or cultural practices they lack a claim to, there's a singlet who's also become obsessed with that culture and engages with it in similarly inappropriate ways.
 The only difference is the plural system has specific headmates to pin these behaviours on.
-There's certainly plenty of white rap fans singing along with the n-word, wearing dreadlocks, or picking up aspects of hip-hop style without needing to claim they have a black headmate - some of these are obviously inappropriate behaviours, some require a level of discernment about an individuals distance from, or engagement with, the culture who's styles they are emulating.
+There's certainly plenty of white rap fans singing along with the n-word, wearing dreadlocks or cornrows, or picking up aspects of hip-hop style without needing to claim they have a black headmate - some of these are obviously inappropriate behaviours, some require a level of discernment about an individuals distance from, or engagement with, the culture who's styles they are emulating.

 There are nuances to these matters too.
 Racialized systems may have more leeway when identifying with the dominant culture (a "white girl headmate" is more clearly a claim to identification with dominant cultural tropes than to a *lack* of racialization), but should still be cautious around identifications with differently racialized groups.
 For mixed race systems, or those who've been raised cross-culturally, there may be genuine cultural connections to multiple different groups, which may express themselves across different headmates (e.g. some headmates speaking a mother tongue better than others).
 What matters is having sensitivity to the cultures you're engaging with, and being authentic and open about your own experiences.